b-harvest/Canto/x/liquidstaking/spec/02_state.md

     - not yet claimed native tokens
         - `cumulated delegation rewards x (1 - paired insurance commission rates - module's fee rate)`

-**ConservativeNetAmount** is almost identical to NetAmount, except for one field.
-This value is not included in state, but can calculate it when we need it.
-- it uses **`num paired chunks ` x `chunk size tokens`** instead of using **sum of all tokens corresponding delegation shares of paired chunks**
-- we use this value when escrow ls tokens from liquid unstaker and ls tokens from arbitrager who withdraws accumulated rewards.

-**MintRate** is the rate that is calculated from total supply of bTokens divided by NetAmount.
+**MintRate** is the rate that is calculated from total supply of ls tokens divided by NetAmount.

-- LsTokenTotalSupply / ConservativeNetAmount
+- LsTokenTotalSupply / NetAmount

 Depending on the equation, the value transformation between native tokens and ls tokens can be calculated as follows:

-- NativeTokenToLsToken: `nativeTokenAmount * lsTokenTotalSupply / ConservativeNetAmount` with truncations
+- NativeTokenToLsToken: `nativeTokenAmount * lsTokenTotalSupply / NetAmount` with truncations
 - LsTokenToNativeToken: `lsTokenAmount * NetAmount / LsTokenTotalSupply` with truncations

 ```go